the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 ![](https://cdn.discordapp.com/attachments/608376262347587595/609880483286876218/Screenshot_1163.png)

-make sure to abstain from using the code the Quest came with as it is not the best quality and is quite faulty for anything save charging your device, If you have a phone USB cable that fits use that, Also try a different USB port.
+make sure to abstain from using the cord the Quest came with as it is not the best quality and is quite faulty for anything save charging your device, it may work for a few installs but will very quickly never connect again, If you have a phone USB cable that fits use that, Also try a different USB port.

 NO VPN